kingwell47/portfolio/markdown/room.md

 ### Continued development

-Looking for a way to restart the automated sliding after a delay.
+It's possible that there is a better way of implementing sliding images as I've seen a lot of different ways to do it in the course of figuring out this solution.

 ### Useful resources